Is Kuala Lumpur Safe? A Detailed Safety Guide for Travelers and Expats

 Other than that, if you stay in a tourist area that’s well lit and populated at night, you should be fine.
 Of course, it isn’t as safe as Singapore or Penang, but it’s still safe enough.

 Also, Malaysia has been doing a really good job to improve the country’s safety, especially in Kuala Lumpur, especially when it comes to violent crime.
-According to data from the Department of Statistics Malaysia (DOSM), the number of reported assault cases fell from 3,776 in 2016 to just 940 in 2023.
-That’s a big decline of over 75% in seven years.
+According to data from the Department of Statistics Malaysia (DOSM), the number of reported assault cases in Kuala Lumpur fell from 3,776 in 2016 to just 940 in 2023, a decline of over 75% in seven years.

 Petty Theft